apiato/apiato/readme.md

 <a name="Features"></a>
 ## Features

->The Hello API comes with great features:
+>The apiato comes with great features:

 - JSON Web Tokens (JWT) based Authentication, with pre-configured middleware's.
 - Role-Based Access Control (RBAC), seeded with a Super Admin Role and  Permissions.